-The Lagoon Nebula is widely visible throughout the populated areas of North America.
-However, due to its location in the sky (-24 degrees declination), observers farther south see it higher in the sky, which is better for observing.
-A line drawn from Phi Sag through Lambda Sag and onward approximately as far as those two stars are apart will lead the general area of M8.
+The Lagoon Nebula spans an area of sky about three times the size of the full moon.
+The largest and brightest of a number of nebulosities in and around Sagittarius, it’s widely visible throughout populated areas of North America.
+Due to its location in the sky (-24 degrees declination), observers farther south see it even higher in the sky, which is better for observing.